cds-snc/cds-superset-docs/README.md

 Documentation site for [CDS Superset](https://superset.cds-snc.ca/).
 Content is managed in WordPress and retrieved via its API.

-The app is built using [Express.js](https://expressjs.com/) and uses the [GC Design System](https://design-system.alpha.canada.ca/) for its frontend.
+The app is built using [Go](https://go.dev/) and uses the [GC Design System](https://design-system.alpha.canada.ca/) for its frontend.
 Hosting is done using a [Lambda function](./terragrunt/aws/lambda.tf) with content caching provided by a [CloudFront distribution](./terragrunt/aws/cloudfront.tf).

 ## Running locally

-To run locally, [install Go](https://go.dev/doc/install) or use the [devcontainer](https://containers.dev/supporting).
+To run locally [install Go](https://go.dev/doc/install) or use the [devcontainer](https://containers.dev/supporting).
 Then, from a terminal:

 ```sh
 cd app